For parents who have never breastfed before, breastfeeding pain is a big concern. We’ve got the lowdown on what you can expect with your letdown.

 Tips for thrush

-Thrush symptoms may take some time to resolve:
+Thrush symptoms may take some time to resolve.
+In addition to the treatment recommendations from your IBCLC, make sure you:

 Wash anything that touches your breasts or the baby’s mouth in very hot water

-Talk to your doctor about over-the-counter pain medication.
+Talk to your doctor about over-the-counter pain medication, if needed

 Help for breastfeeding when you need it